PURU-THAKUR/AerospacePortfolio/README.md

 ## Project structure

-The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).
+The frontend code is in the `app` directory and is built with HTML, Css, & J.S, Node J.S.

-The backend code is in the `convex` directory.
+The backend code is in the `convex` and Python directory.

 `npm run dev` will start the frontend and backend servers.